mateoscarlosj/inventory-app/README.md

 # API Documentation

-The backend API is built with FastAPI, which automatically generates interactive API documentation.

 ### Accessing the API docs
 Once the backend server is running (by default on http://localhost:8000), you can access the documentation at: